madikxw/-AppleProductCatalog/README.md

 ⸻

-Project Structure
+📂 Project Structure

-(Add your project structure image here.)
+(Insert your project structure image here.)

 ⸻

-Features

-Search & Filter
+🔍 Search & Filtering

+The application allows users to:

-* Search products by both name and description.
+* Search products by name and description
-* Filter products by category.
+* Filter products by category
-* Sort products by price.
+* Sort products by price (ascending or descending)
-* Combine search, filter, and sorting in a single request.
+* Combine all filters in a single request

-CRUD Operations

-* Add new products.
-* Edit existing products.
-* Delete products using a confirmation dialog.
-* View detailed product information.
+⸻

-Database
+💾 Database

-The application uses SQLite.

-Table:
+Database: SQLite

-products
+Table: products

 Columns: